rjw245/rjw245.github.io/_posts/2019-05-21-lightweight-memory-protection.md

 [^2]: None if current task belongs to a loaded process.
 R/W if task compiled with OS.
 [^3]: R/W if current task belongs to a loaded process.
 None if task compiled with OS.

+Regions 4 through 7 are configured as consecutive regions together spanning the heap, and their policy for unprivileged code also depends on the current task.
+An access to a disabled subregion of the heap will instead be evaluated by region 0, which must enforce the desired policy.
+For process tasks, region 0 will be unpermissive.
+Therefore, region 4-7 must be R/W permissive to unprivileged code and accessible subregions will be enabled.
+For OS tasks, the opposite is true: region 4-7 will be configured as unpermissive and accessible subregions will be disabled.
+In summary, the permissiveness for unprivileged code of region 0 and regions 4-7 are always complementary, and depend on if the task belongs to a process or not.

 # Evaluation